20241222Chetla_SAWfinaldrafts(3of6).jpg

 ABOUT HER

-Currently, Chet’la is is an assistant professor of English at George Washington University and teaches in the Low-Residency MFA program at Randolph College.
+Currently, Chet’la is an assistant professor of English at George Washington University and teaches in the Low-Residency MFA program at Randolph College.